-Nowadays, GPS systems keep New England fall travelers from getting terribly lost, but you can still "lose yourself" for a while--in a corn maze!
+Nowadays, GPS systems keep New England fall travelers from getting terribly lost, but you can still "lose yourself" for a while—in a corn maze!
 There are dozens of corn mazes in New England, and these agricultural puzzles are a fun activity for families and an ideal way to spend time outdoors when autumn rolls around.
 Here's your state-by-state corn maze guide.

 A fall foliage train tour is a leisurely, old-fashioned way to experience the beauty of autumn in New England.
-Here is your guide to scenic fall train tours in the New England states.
+Here is your guide to scenic fall train rides in the New England states.
 These railroad adventures are a perfect way for kids, parents, and grandparents to share a memorable autumn day.

 Whether your objective is to pick pumpkins for carving or cooking, you'll love the adventure of pumpkin hunting in New England's pumpkin patches starting in mid-September.
-Here's a state-by-state guide to where to pick your own pumpkin in New England and neighboring New York State this Halloween season.Continue to 5 of 7 below.
+Here's a state-by-state guide to where to pick your own pumpkins in New England and neighboring New York State this Halloween season.

-Ski areas offer one of New England's best fall activities--really!
+Ski areas offer one of New England's best fall activities—really!
 View New England's colorful panorama from a chairlift ride this fall.
 These fall sky rides are an exhilarating way to see and photograph the scenery!

 King Richard's Faire, an expansive Renaissance Festival in Carver, Massachusetts, operates on weekends and holidays each fall.
 Cheer for jousters, visit the royal zoo, groove to some Renaissance tunes, shop for everything from swords and shields to pewter goblets, gnaw on a spit-roasted turkey leg and wash it down with a boule of chowder.
 The Connecticut Renaissance Faire is a fall tradition, too.